 The MSNA curriculum is designed so that students are based on UNE's Portland campus for the first eight months (two semesters) of the program.
-The majority of the basic science didactic courses are offered during this period.
+The majority of the basic science and anesthesia didactic courses are offered during this period.
 The remaining 19 months of the program are clinically-based, with an emphasis on advanced coursework, clinical training, simulation lab experiences, and completion of a capstone project.
 All students are required to complete the entire curriculum with passing grades.

 |Summer (May - August)|

 |ANE 507 - Basic Principles of Anesthesia I||60||4|

 |ANE 603 - Advanced Physiology I||45||3|